UCSF-CBI/c4/docs/howto/rstudio-server-2.md

 - Enter your C4 username and password.
 Click the Login button.
 - Navigate to Interactive Apps --> RStudio Server
 - Click the Rstudio Server link
-- You next get a form with some fieds we need to fill in for SLURM.
+- You next get a form with some fields we need to fill in for SLURM.
 Details:

 **Account** - Your "billing" account with SLURM.
 If you don't know this, you can get it from any C4 host with `sacctmgr show user | grep $USER` The account is in the second field.